openstack/keystone/doc/source/contributor/services.rst

 unique across the deployment.
 You can have two users with the same name, but they must be in different domains.
 However, user IDs are assigned to users by keystone and are expected to be unique across the deployment.
-All of this logic applies to both projects and user groups as well.
-Note that roles are *not* namespaced by domains.
+All of this logic applies to projects, user groups and roles.

 One of the great things about domains is that you can have one domain backed by SQL (for service users) and another backed by LDAP (the cloud is deployed into